roman-milk/roman-milk.github.io/going-black-2.md

  "OK, now that the excitement is over where we going."

  "How about Dad's place.
 I think they are at your place.
 I'll call Dad and find out."
-Report_Story #3